DrTol/TransientRadiatorModel-Python/README.md

 # Transient Radiator Model (Python)
 The transient thermal behaviour of a hydronic space-heating radiator unit with a numerical solution algorithm in Python.
 See references given below for details.

+Details given in: Tol Hİ, Madessa HB.
+Development of a white-box dynamic building thermal model integrated with a heating system.
+Journal of Building Engineering 2023 (68). https://doi.org/10.1016/j.jobe.2023.106038

 ## Table of Contents
 - [How2Use](README.md#how2use)
 - [License](README.md#License)